Happytreat/MeloSpace/content/notes/understanding-interrupts/index.md

 ---
-title: "Understanding Interrupts in xv6"
+title: "Understanding Device Interrupts in xv6"
 date: "2021-06-18T22:12:03.284Z"
-description: "Interrupts tells the kernel that HW wants attention now.
+description: "Device interrupts tells the kernel that HW wants attention now.
 Interrupts are a type of traps with new issues/complications..."
 tags: ["os", "fundamental"]
 ---